 Following are types of grants and awards the Society will be providing:

-Broadly, eligibility will based on demonstrated interest in Diptera (e.g., as demonstrated by research activities, publications, field work or other criteria).
-Some grants may be specifically for members of the North American Dipterists Society, but others will be open to all dipterists.
+Broadly, eligibility will based on demonstrated interest in Diptera (e.g., as demonstrated by research activities, publications, lab or field work, or other criteria).
+Some grants may be specifically for members of the Dipterists Society, but others will be open to all dipterists.
 In all cases, grant proposals must demonstrate a focus on Diptera with a clear plan to achieve the goals elucidated.

 For those grants that are student-specific, there may be further subdivisions of eligibility by academic level.
 Student-specific grants will also require a support letter from a mentor or other school representative to verify academic status of the applicant, and to give a general statement of support.